 Back to top

-Since the methamphetamine testing scam was unequivocably busted earlier this year, we’ve continued to receive calls from people unsure if they still need to test for methamphetamine residue, or what to do if a test comes up positive.
+Since the methamphetamine testing scam was unequivocably busted in mid-2018, we’ve continued to receive calls from people unsure if they still need to test for methamphetamine residue, or what to do if a test comes up positive.
 And what it means for their insurance.

 The news is good: unless methamphetamine has been smoked heavily in your house or the property has been used as a laboratory for manufacture, you don’t need to worry about the health effects.
 There’s absolutely no evidence in any medical literature anywhere that people can be harmed by third-hand exposure to methamphetamine residue on surfaces.

 Nevertheless, some people are still worried about health risks.
 If you are unsure, then give the walls and furnishings a good clean.
 Any standard detergent will do.
 Methamphetamine residue dissipates over time, so give the place a good airing out.